FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/37_safety/tsl1.2_establish_process.md

 **In the process we see a total of 6 packets, namely:**

-- The client hello sent by the client to the server.
+-client client hello sent to server
 - The server hello sent by the server to the client, sending the server certificate, and negotiating parameters
-- The client certificate sent by the client to the server for parameter negotiation.
-- The end flag sent by the server to the client.
-The handshake is complete.
+- The client certificate sent by the client to the server for parameter negotiation -End flag sent by server to client, handshake complete

 ### (1) client hello